JoseRFJuniorLLMs/sample-dartiverse-search/CONTRIBUTING.md

 after your contribution becomes part of our codebase, so we need your permission to use and distribute your code.
 You can find more details [here](https://code.google.com/p/dart/wiki/Contributing).

+Whenever you create a pull request, an automatic bot will check if you have signed the CLA, if not, it will send instructions on how to do so.